devowlio/wp-react-starter/README.md

 **Note:** The `src` for your npm module can be different.
 You must have a look at the modules' folder tree.

-3. Run the command `grunt copy-npmLibs` to copy the library and generate the new cachebuster for the library files.
+3. Run the command `yarn grunt copy-npmLibs` to copy the library and generate the new cachebuster for the library files.
 4. Go to `Assets.class.php` and enqueue the styles and scripts:

 ```php